-Ask yourself: what provider of welding consumables is best suited to help you get the perfect weld?
-Naturally, it’s the manufacturer of the base material.
-So whether you’re using MIG or TIG, it’s not surprising that Sandvik can support you with a wealth of knowledge in this area.
 For decades, our tube material experts have worked closely with our welding R&D team to innovate the perfect welding consumables.
-We even offer advice on the settings of the welding machine itself.
-Please download our welding handbook.
+We can even offer advice on the settings of the welding machine itself.
+Please contact us for more information.

 Our knowledge is your competitive advantage

 As you work with our tubing materials, you may have questions.
 So you’ll be happy to know that Sandvik has one of the largest and most extensive materials R&D organizations within its field, ready to assist and support.
 Because you have access to this knowledge when working with us, you don’t need to have your own in-house team.
 Together we can specify, test and develop the best methods of fabricating, regardless whether you’re focused on welding, bending or analyzing.